forquare/hashbang0.com/content/post/2009-05-29-sun-week-fourtyseven.md

 Thursday I started work with some broken KVM's.
 All of the x86 desktops don't come with a serial line, this makes them very difficult to manage, so we attach network KVM's for engineers to use (so they can see BIOS and a GUI if needed).
 Several have broken so I spent the day getting them working, didn't quite get them all done...

-Friday I finished up another two KVM's and looked at what the weekend was going to bring me, I was hoping to have a play with LDAP at hom, and maybe the Sun Ray server software...
+Friday I finished up another two KVM's and looked at what the weekend was going to bring me, I was hoping to have a play with LDAP at home, and maybe the Sun Ray server software...